pulumi/docs/content/blog/python-for-devops/index.md

 That's where Python really shines.
 It lets you be the scrappy problem-solver who can travel up and down the stack.
 But Python isn't just for quick fixes.
 The same language that helps you hack tomorrow's solution can also build your company's long-term infrastructure.

 This guide covers both ends of that spectrum.
 I'll show you python packages for "we need it yesterday" moments, and then move into solutions that can grow with your team.
-And along the way I'll build [a little example service monitor and package capturer](https://github.com/adamgordonbell/service-status-monitor) to demostrate the python packages I'm covering.
+And along the way I'll build [a little example service monitor and package capturer](https://github.com/adamgordonbell/service-status-monitor) to demonstrate the python packages I'm covering.
 I'll wrap it in a CLI, in a web dashboard and deploy it to AWS, all while staying in Python.

-So here's my list of Python libraries for DevOps work, starting from 15 to the most important last at number 1.
+So here's my list of Python libraries for DevOps work, starting from #15 to the most important last at number #1.

-### Dashboards / Monitoring
+### Dashboards / monitoring

 Let's start with building web dashboards.
 Long-term, it's usually better if there's an off-the-shelf tool for that specific dashboard you need.
 But if you can create a quick visual on a Django endpoint, you can move on to the next issue.